networktocode/network-importer/docs/configuration.md

 Configure which adapters will be loaded by the network importer.
 Please see the [extensibility section](extensibility.md) of the documentation for more details on how to create your own adapter.
+The settings for the [nautobot adapter](backend/nautobot.md) and for the [netbox adapter](backend/netbox.md) are available in their respective documentation.

 ```toml
 [adapters]